-HI 300 Special Topics in History 2 credits
+Special Topics in History

-HI 307 American Civil War
+American Civil War

 The course will cover the cultural, social and political context of the Civil War and its aftermath as well as a description of the actual conflict.
 The focus will be on the individual experiences of soldiers and non-combatants, drawing on the strong Mount Angel Abbey Library collection of Civil War era primary sources.
 Students will gain a greater appreciation of this wrenching conflict and the effect it had on the American national character.